-Associate Professor and Academic Chair,
+Associate Professor of Counterterrorism and Counterinsurgency

 Prior to joining the Africa Center, Dr. Nickels was faculty researcher at the National Consortium for the Study of Terrorism and Responses to Terrorism, where he analyzed the impacts of counterterrorism campaigns against Al Qaeda in the Islamic Maghreb, homegrown Islamist terrorism in the United Kingdom, and other threats.